Hamiltonian formulation of general relativity and post-Newtonian dynamics of compact binaries: The ADM formalism for point-mass systems

-The energy flux to $n$PN order in the far zone implies energy loss to $(n+5/2)$PN order in the near zone.
+The energy flux to $n$PN order in the far zone implies energy loss to \mbox{$(n+2.5)$PN} order in the near zone.
+The leading-order 2.5PN energy loss is usually called ``Newtonian'' because only the Newtonian source dynamics contributes; corresponding notions are applied to the higher order PN fluxes.
 Hereof it follows that energy-loss calculations are quite efficient via energy-flux calculations \citep{blanchet-14}.
 In general, only after averaging over orbital periods the both expressions do coincide.
 In the case of circular orbits, however, this averaging procedure is not needed.